Understanding Halal Mortgages in the U.S.: A Comprehensive Guide for Homebuyers

 • Remember to bring a valid form of identification (driver’s license, etc).

-With these three steps, you are now equipped to handle an Islamic home buying process.
+With these four steps, you are now equipped to handle an Islamic home buying process.

 Read more about what is an Islamic mortgage and how it works.